Wen-He/Hackintosh-Gigabyte-Z390-GAMING-X-i7-9700k/README.md

 2. Recover MacOS EFI
 - After Ubuntu installation finished, reboot and boot from previous `Bootable USB`.
 Check the changed files in MacOS's EFI partion by compare the size of files in `Bootable USB`'s and `Hackintosh HD`'s.
 Through my practice, replace `BOOT` floder in `Hackintosh HD`'s EFI partition with that of `Bootable USB`'s.

-*3. The last thing is to chang the boot order in BIOS to boot from `clover`*
+3. *The last thing is to chang the boot order in BIOS to boot from `clover`*
 4. If the `clover` GUI cannot see Ubuntu, enter into MacOS and use `clover configuration` to modify `config.plist` checking the `gui`>`scan`>`linux`.
 Then save and reboot to see ubuntu in `clover` GUI.

 ## Ohter Method